browserengineering/book/book/scheduling.md

 all the web API specifications correctly, and draw to the screen after scripts and `requestAnimationFrame` callbacks have completed.
-The specification spells this out in detail in what it calls the [update-the-rendering] steps.
+The specification spells this out in detail in what it calls the "[update-the-rendering]" steps.
 The specification doesn't mention style or layout at all---because style and layout, just like paint and draw, are implementation details of a browser.
 The specification's update-the-rendering steps are the *JavaScript-observable* things that